alexcheng1982/llm-openapi-function-spring-ai-generator/README.md

 1. Add the library into your project.

-2. Import the `Configuration` or using component scanning.
+2. Import the `Configuration` or use component scanning.

 ```java
 @Import({